 THE WAY THE LORD LOOKS AT GENERATIONS

 Cain’s descendant’s built cities.
 They were successful farmers and ranchers.
-They were musicians.
-They worked and used precious metals.
-They were bragging murderers.
+They were musicians, and they worked and used precious metals.
+However, they were also bragging murderers.
 Lamech introduced a new and easy morality – polygamy.
 There was no seeking of God.
 They sought things and success.
 The lineage emulated Cain even to murdering and the naming of children after Cain (Tubal-cain).

 In chapter 5 we are given the contrasting genealogies of Adam through Seth to Noah.
 We are not given their worldly accomplishments.
 Their worldly accomplishments are not mentioned thought they must have had them.
 They built cities, were ranchers, played music, used precious metals, etc. However, these are not the emphasis of the godly lineage.
 What is the emphasis of this lineage?